Rayze64/JW-BGM-Player/README.md

 ⏱ **Automatically stops exactly at specified end times** (e.g., 09:55 and 10:55), without cutting songs mid-play.

-🔁 **Picks random songs without repeating**, fitting perfectly into the time left before the meeting starts.
+🔁 **Picks random songs without repeating**, fitting into the time left before the meeting starts.

 🕹️ Includes an **override field** for custom end times, and a **post-meeting button** to play music indefinitely.